-Bonnie was born and raised in Australia.
-As a child she longed for the stage and devoted herself to theatre.
-As a teenager she discovered jazz and turned all her attention to learning how to dance to this infectious music.
+Bonnie was born and raised in beautiful Australia.
+After discovering jazz music as a teenager, she turned all her attention to learning how to dance to this infectious music.

-In 2006 Bonnie fell deeply in love with burlesque and co-founded Australian burlesque company Sugar Blue Burlesque with performer A'dora Derriere.
-Bonnie developed a burlesque style that is jazz age, strongly dance-based and highly theatrical.
-Within a few years she embarked upon an international career of swing dancing and burlesque.
+In 2006 Bonnie co-founded Australian burlesque company Sugar Blue Burlesque with legend A'dora Derriere.
+Shortly thereafter she embarked upon an international career of swing dancing and burlesque.

-Bonnie Fox has performed in 23 countries.
+Bonnie Fox has now performed in over 40 countries.
 Bonnie was the winner of the 2013 World Burlesque Games in London.
 In 2014 she made her debut at the Burlesque Hall of Fame in Las Vegas, and was awarded both "Best Debut" and also "Most Dazzling".

-Bonnie Fox now resides in London and can be seen performing in shows around town, as well as nationally and internationally.
-She also teaches burlesque and swing dance classes around London.
+Bonnie Fox is now based in London and can be seen performing in and hosting burlesque and cabaret shows around town, as well as nationally and internationally.

+Bonnie's burlesque style is rooted in the jazz age, strongly dance based, upbeat and highly theatrical.
 Bonnie's aesthetic is glamorous and classic, drawing on her love of art deco, vintage choruslines, flappers, 1930s showgirls and the Silver Screen.
-Her inspirations include her teachers, the living legends Mabel Lee, Dawn Hampton and Norma Miller, as well as legends past including Josephine Baker, Gypsy Rose Lee, Eleanor Powell, Sandra "Boogie" Gibson, Carmen Miranda, Marlene Dietrich, Sally Rand, Marilyn Monroe, Cyd Charisse, Eartha Kitt, Judy Garland and Vera Ellen.
+Her inspirations include her teachers, the legends Mabel Lee, Dawn Hampton and Norma Miller, as well as Josephine Baker, Gypsy Rose Lee, Eleanor Powell, Sandra "Boogie" Gibson, Carmen Miranda, Marlene Dietrich, Sally Rand, Marilyn Monroe, Cyd Charisse, Eartha Kitt, Judy Garland and Vera Ellen.